-The media objectives normally centre on reach (how many people in the target audience will see the adverts) and frequency (how often those people will see the advertising).
+The media objectives normally focus on reach (how many people in the target audience will see the adverts) and frequency (how often those people will see the advertising).

-In simple terms it’s about getting your advertising in front of customers in the right way, in the right place and at the right time.
+Put simply, it’s about getting your adverts in front of the right customers, in the right way, in the right place and at the right time.

 The best value for your media spend

-Media spend is usually the biggest element of your marketing budget.
-Getting good value is important.
-You want to make sure your advertising has a positive impact on your sales and profit.
+Media spend is usually the biggest chunk of your marketing budget.
+Getting good value from it is important.
+You want your advertising to have a positive impact on your sales and profit.

-Media agencies regularly interact with all the media suppliers.
+Media agencies regularly interact with media suppliers.
 They know their reach, costs and what types of deals they can negotiate.

-It gets interesting when there’s multiple media suppliers in the mix.
-When that happens, the media agency will set up a competitive pitch for your budget.
-They’ll ask several media suppliers to come in and propose why you should choose them.
+But what normally happens is that multiple media suppliers will offer deals.
+So, the media agency sets up a competitive pitch for your budget.
+They ask different media suppliers to come in and propose why you should spend your budget with them.

-The competitive pitch means you get even better value as the media sales teams try to out-do each other.
+The competitive pitch means you get even better value as each media sales team tries to out-do the other.
 They want to win your business, and that’s good news for you.

 From media spend to media relationship

-The pitch meetings and subsequent decision to go with a single supplier means you start to build a relationship with the media supplier.
+The pitch meetings and subsequent decision to go with a single supplier means you start to build a relationship with that media supplier.

-This moves you from a purely transactional relationship (you spend money on their media) to more of a partnership (you work together on shared projects and objectives).
+This moves you from a transactional relationship (you spend money on their media) to more of a partnership (you work together on shared projects and objectives).

-The media agency will already have a relationship and connection with the media suppliers.
-The media sales team will share upcoming opportunities, and early details of new data, systems and processes.
+The media agency will already have a relationship with these media suppliers.
+Their media sales team will share upcoming opportunities, and early details of new data, systems and processes.

 By extending that relationship to you, they create a 3-way connection between you, them and the media sales team.
 This connection helps you set up more creative ways to deliver media.
 You can run media activity which goes beyond standard media packages.